 More importantly, the mega menu flattens your site's architecture from Googlebot's perspective.
 Mueller has been direct on this: when a site structure becomes too flat, Google can't recognise which parts of the site belong together.
 A pyramid structure, where categories link to subcategories and subcategories link to products, gives Google a hierarchy to interpret.
 A mega menu that links to everything from everywhere removes that hierarchy.

-When it doesn't
+When it helps and when it doesn't

 The decision tree